Kushalvardhan18/Kushalvardhan18/README.md

 Beyond coding, here are a few things that I’m passionate about:

-- **Motorcycles**: Currently considering buying a sports bike or a Bullet motorcycle in India.
+- **Cars and MotorCycles**: Currently considering buying a sports bike,car or a Bullet motorcycle in India.
 - **Tech Reads**: Keeping up with the latest in tech and software.
 - **Challenges**: I love solving real-life and algorithmic puzzles alike!